microsoft/pai/docs/aad-e2e/aad-e2e.md

 ##### If test failed

 Pls try to delete the rest-server, and then try to deploy it again.
-If fail again, pls provide detail infomation and create issue ticket in github.
+If fail again, pls provide detail information and create issue ticket in github.